Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 ## Business Requirements

 ### Analytics
+The program will store information about users and how they engage with the platform.
+The following information will be tracked and sent to a separate business server for analyzing the data.

   * ***User Engagement:*** The program will keep track of users' time spent in activities such as single-player experiences, multiplayer, and co-op experiences within the game.

-  * ***User Spending:*** The program will keep track of monetary transactions within the game.
+  * ***User Spending:*** The program will keep track of the user's monetary transactions within the game.
+It will store when, how much, and what the user spent money on.

   * ***User Information:*** The program will keep track of user demographic info such as location, age, and hardware.

   * ***Player Count:*** The program will keep track of the number of active players per day.

 ### User Acquisition Strategy:
+A variety of strategies will be executed to increase user acquisition.

 * ***Search Engine Optimization (SEO):*** Optimize the game’s website and app store listings with targeted keywords to rank higher in search results. (gpt)

 * ***User Targeted Ads:*** User analytics will be used to target ads towards the demographic of people who play the game the most.

-* ***Multiplayer:*** The game will include multiplayer elements to encourage friends to join.
+* ***Multiplayer:*** The game will include multiplayer elements such as co-op battles and player versus player battles to encourage friends to join.

-* ***Referrals:*** The game will offer rewards such as loot boxes for users they sign up.
+* ***Referrals:*** The game will offer rewards such as loot boxes for new users they sign up.
 When a new user signs up they can give the username of the user that referred them to the game so that both receive a loot box with cards.

 * ***Single Player Leaderboard:*** The game will provide a global leaderboard that tracks the fastest time through the single-player campaign to foster a speed-running community.

 * ***Multi-Player Leaderboard:*** The game will provide a multiplayer leaderboard, tracking the most wins and win percentage to encourage a competitive scene.